richb-hanover/wifi-heatmapper/docs/To-Do.md

 * Improve "fetch error" message when the web GUI has lost contact with the server (perhaps because `npm run dev` has been stopped)
 * Fix display of BSSID; Windows parsing test code not updated;
-  macOS shows `<R-ED-AC-TED>` or some such nonsense (should be "Not available")
+  macOS shows `<R-ED-AC-TE-D>` or some such nonsense (should be "Not available")
 * Fix display of dBm in the heatmap scale when not showing as %.
 Currently, it shows 100dBm (positive number) as green, with 0 dBm as red.
 The scale should use the limits of the rssiToPercentage() function.
 * If browser window is at 30%, the TabPanel looks too small, yet the FloorPlan is OK.
   Do we need to give an indication of this?

 ## Questions